VPN by Google One, explained

 The servers are physically distinct and only share a cryptographic root-of-trust to validate the signed unblinded token; they strictly share no other information - specifically, no user identifiable information is available to the data tunnel servers.
 As a result of this careful authentication architecture, it would be infeasible for an attacker to break the cryptographic protections of one of the services with enough time to break the second and thus be able to associate a user to their activity.
 We’ve calculated that it would take years to break both services, even when using the equivalent of roughly Google’s entire global computational capacity.

 Users only benefit from a VPN when it is used.
 If the VPN is slow or unreliable, users may turn it off, putting their traffic at risk.
 Speed and reliability are at the core of our VPN.
-At launch time, the VPN protocol will be a Google proprietary protocol; however, to ensure a high throughput while minimizing battery consumption, we will soon adopt IPsec as the data tunnel protocol due to its native support in Android.
+To ensure high throughput and minimal battery consumption, we will be adopting IPSec as the data tunnel protocol across platforms.
+Already adopted in iOS and coming to Android in 2022.
 We may eventually use other protocols, such as Wireguard, as their native support improves or on platforms where no specific protocols have a specific advantage.

 Before the client initiates the data tunnel setup, it does a DNS query to resolve a pool of exit nodes topologically nearby in one of Google’s Points of Presence (PoP) locations.
 The client asks to be associated with this pool during the data tunnel setup, ensuring a low-latency connection on a node with reasonable load.

 The VPN service does not limit the users throughput speed and will allow as much as the infrastructure is capable of delivering at any given time, often resulting in available user speeds above 300 Mbps.